njwilson23/narwhal/README.md

 visualizing oceanographic data.

 Data are organized into self-describing `Cast` and `CastCollection` data structures.
-Analysis functions are included for
+Convenience methods and functions are included for:

 - interpolation
 - density and depth calculation